crtzk/EDM/Midterm Task 2/README.md

 ### Step 3: Clean Salary Data
 1. Select the Salary Estimate column
-2. Go to Transform Menu → Extract → Text Before Delimiter
+2. Go to Transform Menu, Extract, Text Before Delimiter
 3. Type "(" and click OK
 4. Create two new columns: Min Salary and Max Salary
    - Select Salary Estimate column → Add Column Menu → Column from Examples → From Selections
    - Type the first min salary value and press Enter (all rows will auto-fill)
-   - Rename the column to "Min Sal"
+   - Rename column to "Min Sal"
-   - Repeat the process for Max Salary
+   - Repeat process for Max Salary

 ### Step 4: Add Role Type Column
-1. Go to Add Column Menu → Custom Column
+1. Go to Add Column Menu then Custom Column
 2. Rename the column to "Role Type"
 3. Use this logic:
-   - If Job Title contains "Data Scientist" → Assign "Data Scientist"
+   - If Job Title contains "Data Scientist" to Assign "Data Scientist"
-   - If Job Title contains "Data Analyst" → Assign "Data Analyst"
+   - If Job Title contains "Data Analyst" to Assign "Data Analyst"
-   - If Job Title contains "Data Engineer" → Assign "Data Engineer"
+   - If Job Title contains "Data Engineer" to Assign "Data Engineer"
-   - If Job Title contains "Machine Learning" → Assign "Machine Learning Engineer"
+   - If Job Title contains "Machine Learning" to Assign "Machine Learning Engineer"
    - Otherwise, assign "Other"
 4. Change the column type to Text